 While some companies are thriving in the current climate, others are struggling to survive with forced remoteness.

-This mounted pressure for online services has increased focus on the value of UX, a promising sign for the future of the technology industry.
+However the mounted pressure for online services increased focus on the value of UX, a positive sign for the future of the technology industry.